eliranwong/OpenHebrewBible/README.md

 - SBL-style-transliteration of the text of BHS
 - paragraph division of the text of BHS
 - poetic line segmentation of the text of BHS
-- design and codes of online reader, Marvel.bible
+- design and codes of online reader, <a href='https://marvel.bible'>Marvel.bible</a>

 All works listed above are released under the following license: